keep-starknet-strange/madara/docs/faucet-setup.md

 If you have a use case where you need to customize your faucet or you need to get faucet funds using code, you can achieve this by simply transferring funds from any of the genesis accounts using RPC calls.
-The genesis account private key for address `0x2` is available in `crates/pallets/starknet/src/tests/constants.rs`.
+The genesis accounts and their private keys are logged when running a node in `--dev` mode.

 Keep in mind that account `0x1` on Madara doesn't support multicall so `account.execute` from starknetjs fails.
-You can either invoke the transfer transaction as shown [here](https://github.com/keep-starknet-strange/madara/blob/c916046adf9d7ea52131442090fae654ba6b234d/tests/util/starknet.ts#L241) or use an account like `0x2` which is based on Argent and supports multicall.
+You can either invoke the transfer transaction as shown [here](https://github.com/keep-starknet-strange/madara/blob/c916046adf9d7ea52131442090fae654ba6b234d/tests/util/starknet.ts#L241) or use an account that supports multicall.

-**Example code for collecting tokens from `0x2` using starknetjs**
+**Example code for collecting tokens from `0x4` using starknetjs**

 ```javascript
 import * as starknet from "starknet";